Auua/portfolio/README.md

 Changed the fontawesome load-all-approach to load just used icons (currently known).
 Once SWC might handle also fontawesome dynamic macro loading use that then...

+Fixing needed:
+- Prisma calls are not cached (not using fetch which Nextjs handles), so they are called on every request - fix this.